 Siberia leaned back in his chair, as if he were sitting there casually.
 "Oh?"
 He seemed amused as a crooked smile crossed his face.
 If they were intending on giving him hell, then he didn't mind it.
 After all, it was a moment that he enjoyed as much as he enjoyed giving other people pain.
-Siberia was an odd man, who was fascinated about death, pain and brutal murders and beatings.
-It was a twisted pleasure of his to partake and receive such actions.
+Siberia was an odd man who was fascinated about death, pain and brutal murders and beatings.
+It was a twisted pleasure of his to partake in such actions.

 The fact that he was a general and famous executioner was only a plus to him.
 Being tortured was nothing, and all the pain could have made his insanity all the more prominent.
 If that happened, then he might just have to snap.
-His friends had already betrayed him, and anything more would only fuel his fire at this point.
+His friends had already betrayed him and anything more would only fuel his fire at this point.

-"Tell us were the missile base is."
-The man who held the drill demanded.
+"Tell us were the missile base is," the man who held the drill demanded.

 Siberia simply watched the drill bit reflect the red light from the lamp above.
 "I can't tell anymore.
 Am I really hurting?
 Am I really sad?
 Should I stay or should I go?
 Did I ever really have a plan?
 Did I ever really know?
 Can I even take another step?"
 His answer was obscure, and not truly an answer.
 Instead of thinking about getting out of his situation, the white-haired man reflected upon his life and how he had lived it, as well as the here and now.